Lab 5: Run Experiments

 User defined experiments

 Let's start with user defined experiments.
-Go to http://${CHAOS_ENGINE_IP}:8080/swagger-ui.html
+Go to http://${CHAOS_ENGINE_IP}:8080/swagger-ui.html and find /experiment/build/ API endpoint.

 The Chaos Engine accepts experiment definition in JSON format.
-The JSON object is called experiment suite
+The JSON object is called experiment suite.

 The experiment suite definition has following format: